charles-ma/web-service/README.md

 ### Struct
 1. No class, only struct
 2. No constructors, only customized factory methods
-3. new(X) is equal to &X{}, will only allocate memory for the new variable
+3. new(X) is a syntax sugar to &X{}, will only allocate memory for the new variable
 4. class method are implemented using method receivers
+5. can use either a struct var or struct pointer to access fields, (*p).a is same as p.a for pointers

 ### Array & slice
 1. Array length is fixed!!!